anhnd210020/superstore/README.md

 - **Discount** – Discount applied
 - **Profit** – Profit or loss for the sale

+6. **Acknowledgements**

+- This dataset originates from Tableau public resources.
+- All credits belong to the original creators.
+- Used strictly for educational and research purposes.

 ## Installation

 For this project, **python=3.11** are used.